university-of-york/uoy-design-patterns/src/pages/21-media.md

   "body": {
     "title": "Investing in our campus",
     "subtitle": "Vision for a 21st-century campus",
     "content": "<p>The University is in the middle of an unprecedented period of expansion and renewal.
-Since 2000, we have invested in 20 new buildings on the original Heslington West campus and have completed the first and second phases of a £750m campus expansion at Heslington East.</p><p>Our investment in new colleges, teaching and learning space, laboratories, research facilities and a new sport village mean it has never been a better time to join our student body or research groups at York.</p>", "button": {
+Since 2000, we have invested in 20 new buildings on the original Heslington West campus and have completed the first and second phases of a £750m campus expansion at Heslington East.</p><p>Our investment in new colleges, teaching and learning space, laboratories, research facilities and a new sport village mean it has never been a better time to join our student body or research groups at York.</p>"
-      "text":"See how campus is changing",
-      "link":"#"
-    }
   }
 });
 </script>